Adding the Theme

 Import Widget Setting Data: If you want to use the demo site widget settings on your website, we recommend to install and activate “Widget Settings Importer/Exporter” (found under Tools section) plugin which gives you the ability to import the demo widget settings, saved as a .json or .wie file type.
 The import will not overwrite any data currently within the sidebars but will increase the number of widgets.

-Choose Tools > Widgets Setting Import then select data-widgets.wie file from Widget Data folder (found inside the Mythos theme package you’ve downloaded).
+Choose Tools > Widgets Setting Import then select data-widgets.wie file from Widget Data folder (found inside the Estate theme package you’ve downloaded).
 Then click on “Import Widgets” Button.

 If you want to remove any of the widgets, go to Dashboard > Appearance > Widgets.
-Select your desired widget and click Delete.
+Select you desired widget and click Delete.